How Would an Extra $3,200 in a Month Help you?

 Even though I had some issues with an Airbnb guest, I got it sorted and this month had an extra $150 through Airbnb.
 You can find my tips on renting your home through Airbnb here.
 I don’t do it regularly and when I do, my daughters and I aren’t in the home.
 It’s usually $150 to $250 a night I get paid, plus a cleaning fee because I only really do it over busy periods and I live in Melbourne CBD.

 2.)
-Medical testing – $1,500
+Medical Testing – $1,500

 Neutropenia is a blood condition I have which currently has a new medication being tested to help.
 Each stage of the testing you get a payment.
 Personally, I did it more for self-interest (seeing if it works for me which it does), as well as knowing it will help people with cancer and other severe illnesses.
 Neutropenia is low white blood cells which makes it hard to fight infections, something common and dangerous when people go through chemo.
 Some people, such as myself, live with the condition constantly.
+Find out more about doing medical testing here.

 3.)
 Bank Bonuses – $200